marcodotsh/adventofcode/README.md

-# adventofcode-2021
+# adventofcode-2022

-My programs for Advent of Code 2021, written in ANSI C.
+My programs for Advent of Code 2022, written in C.